 - Create a film, TV, new media, or cross-platform programme to a professional standard

-You can choose your personal project from specialities including documentary, fiction film, scriptwriting, interactive multimedia websites, digital archiving and music videos.
+- Be able to choose your personal project from specialities including documentary, fiction film, scriptwriting, interactive multimedia websites, digital archiving and music videos

 Careers and opportunities